Bharat Our Land Class 9- Summary & NCERT Solutions

 (a) Knowledge of creation only

-(b) The profound philosophical understanding of the ultimate reality (Brahman) from the Upanishads
+(b) The profound philosophical understanding of ultimate reality from the Upanishads

 (c) Modern scientific knowledge